 Zendesk helps customers fulfill their HIPAA obligations by providing these covered entities or business associates with appropriate security configuration options to help safeguard protected health information (PHI) which may exist within Service Data from misuse and wrongful disclosure.
 Please note Zendesk is limited to the status of a business associate.
 Moreover, Zendesk is not a holder of the ‘Designated Record Set’.
 The HIPAA requirements for a business associate are met through Zendesk's SOC2 and ISO27001/ISO27018 certifications and internal HIPAA audits.
 For more information on HIPAA please see below or email security if you would like more information regarding the specifics of Zendesk's HIPAA program.

-Zendesk's customers with HIPAA obligations can now sign Zendesk's BAA online by the customer's account executive requesting the BAA from Zendesk Legal.
+Zendesk's customers with HIPAA obligations can sign Zendesk's BAA by contacting your Zendesk Account Executive.